 The Results

 We integrated the article reading experience into the Content Hub itself, which is available on mobile and desktop browsers.
-We also created a lightweight app that leverages Content Hub and the ACE reading experience.
+We also created a mobile app that leverages the Content Hub and the ACE reading experience.

 It proved to be a great opportunity to reimagine the reading experience.
 We made it beautiful, engaging, and customizable to meet the needs of all types of publishers.

-ACE has been driving a lot of sales.
+ACE has driven a surge in sales.
 Customers have been excited about it and it’s allowing us to succeed in a challenging digital publishing market.

-One of the top key performance metrics that I keep track of is Average Reading Duration per User.
+One of the top KPIs that I track is Average Reading Duration per User.
 So far with our beta customers, the average duration is almost double what it was on our legacy platform.